-Building on our work in agriculture, Farmstrong has extended its reach into horticulture.
-In 2021, we commissioned research to better understand the challenges to the wellbeing of people working in horticulture and viticulture.
+In early 2021, Farmstrong commissioned research to better understand the challenges to the wellbeing of people working in horticulture and viticulture.
 The sectors covered were:

-- vegetable - other fruit
+- vegetable

+- wine

-and berries
+- other fruit and berries

+- kiwifruit

-- kiwifruit - · avocado.
+- · avocado.

 The main wellbeing challenges identified were: workload/fitting everything in, work on compliance, lack of available employees/contract workers, not enough time away from work, feeling stressed coping with ups and downs of work/business and fatigue.